Research

 We study avoidance behaviors in rats using a platform-mediated active avoidance task.
 Rats learn to avoid a tone-signaled footshock by moving to a platform located in a corner opposite of a food bar.
 Using single unit recordings and in vivo optogenetics, previous work has revealed that neurons in the rostral prelimbic prefrontal cortex (rPL) exhibit inhibitory responses to the tone that signal avoidability (Diehl et al., 2018 eLife).
 Moreover, optogenetically opposing this inhibition impairs avoidance, suggesting that an avoidability signal resides in rPL.
 Functional mapping experiments are beginning to reveal that the tone-induced inhibition observed in rPL projects to the ventral striatum (VS) to drive avoidance, whereas tone-induced excitation in rPL projects to the basolateral amygdala (BLA) to drive avoidance (Diehl, et al., 2020 eLife).

-Active avoidance under social conditions
+Active avoidance within a social context

 image created with BioRender